 Widespread recognition and adoption of CT screening may finally start lung cancer down the path to eradication, following in the footsteps of other cancers with effective screening, such as breast and cervical.

-We are also working on more effective post-operative treatments to improve the cure rates for lung cancer patients after surgery, through the National Cancer Institute-sponsored ALCHEMIST trial.
+We are also working on more effective post-operative treatments to improve the cure rates for those who have lung cancer after surgery, through the National Cancer Institute-sponsored ALCHEMIST trial.
 The clinical study targets genetic defects with precision drugs or by harnessing the immune system to eradicate microscopic cancer cells.

 Of course, greater public health efforts to prevent tobacco smoking and aid in smoking cessation would have the most dramatic effect on lung cancer death rates.